dmksnnk/rheos/README.md

 ![Processing Steps](.assets/processing.png)

 Each step processes one task and passes the result to the next one.
+At the end we just collect the results - adding all arriving results into a slice.

 However, if the order of the items is not important to us, we can process the tasks in parallel, cutting the processing time in half.
 Let's use parallel steps with 2 workers: